Cameron taps trusted advisers for critical EU speech

 The small number of people working on the speech and the relative secrecy that has accompanied their work reflects Cameron's style of government.

-People who have worked with him say he prefers a limited number of advisers and leans heavily on one cabinet colleague for advice in particular - George Osborne, who is Chancellor and godfather to his children.
+People who have worked with him say he prefers a limited number of advisers and leans heavily on one cabinet colleague for advice in particular - George Osborne, who is finance minister and godfather to his children.

 Osborne, 41, is, like Cameron, a graduate of Oxford University with aristocratic roots.
 Conservative party staffers nickname him "the submarine" because he rarely makes high-profile public appearances.